The medieval village of Saint Emilion is located 40km north-east of Bordeaux.

-The village was built with the solid ocher limestone extracted from the kilometers of local underground galleries.
+Houses were built with the ocher limestone extracted from the kilometers of local underground galleries.

-This results in a subtle harmony of warm colours which vary in shade with the intensity of the light as the day progresses.
+This results in a subtle harmony of warm colours that evolve with the daylight.

-The gate was built long after the ramparts and is located inside the fortified village.
+It was built long after the ramparts and is located within the fortified village.

-The present house dates from the early 16th century as it replaces the house built in the late 13th century by Guillaume Renaud de la Cadène.
+This early 16th century house replaces the 13th century one built by Guillaume Renaud de la Cadène.

-It is believed that the name Cadène evolved from the Latin Cadena meaning chain.
+The name Cadène apparently evolved from the Latin Cadena – chain.

-This would suggest that the gate was equipped with a chain to control the traffic between the upper town and lower town.
+This suggests that the gate was equipped with a chain in order to control the traffic between the upper and lower town.

 The Place de l’Eglise Monolithe is the heart of the village.

-The beautifully well restored building housed the village hall from the late 18th century to 1902.
+It accommodated the village hall from the late 18th century until 1902.